 Number of the Week: 7 - When you show your child anything say "7 silly snakes" (or whatever you are counting).
 Count to 7.
 Write the number 7 on paper or show your toddler a flash card.
 Show your child 7 things at a time and count them - "one, two, three" - so your child gets used to the pattern.
 When I have been counting to my son, he now points to things and makes sounds like he's trying to count and he can identify 1, 2 and 3.
 My son knows he's one and can make the gesture when you ask him, so it can be done at this age even.

-Songs of the Week: Frosty the Snowman - This link has the words and the music for the song, written by Steve "Jack" Rollins and Steve Nelson.
+Songs of the Week: Frosty the Snowman - This YouTube link is the traditional cartoon song you may know, written by Steve "Jack" Rollins and Steve Nelson.
 Gene Autry helped make this song famous when he recorded it as a follow-up to Rudolph the Red-Nosed Reindeer.
 This link has some great history about this song if you scroll through the lyrics.
 Story of the Week: The Snowman by Raymond Briggs - This is a classic story and the link here is to the board book version.
 If you can't find it at the library - usually the librarian will do a display of books for the season - try to find it at your favorite on-line bookseller.
-Snack of the Week: Carrots - This is a link to an ehow site that has lots of different ideas of what to do with carrots - dipping them in peanut butter, hummus, yogurt, etc. Please make sure you are comfortable giving carrots to your child.
+Snack of the Week: Carrots - This is a link to a LiveStrong site that has lots of different ideas of what to do with carrots - dipping them in peanut butter, hummus, yogurt, etc. Please make sure you are comfortable giving carrots to your child.
 If you think he or she is too young yet, you can soften them by microwaving them a bit or shred them.
 My son will eat shredded carrots if I dip them in ranch dressing.

 Spanish Words of the Week: el muñeco de nieve = snowman, nieve = snow, la zanahoria = carrot, el sombrero = hat